usnistgov/ns3-cosim/README.md

 Note that, when implementing a remote server, the gateway operates on time relative to the first received time stamp.
 Suppose that `Gateway::Connect` is called at an ns-3 simulation time of 5 seconds, and the first received message from the remote server has the time stamp (10 seconds, 0 nanoseconds).
-This first message received from the remote server is used to initialize the gateway, and does not cancel the `WaitForNevetUpdate` event.
+This first message received from the remote server is used to initialize the gateway, and does not cancel the `WaitForNextUpdate` event.
 If the next message received from the remote server has a time stamp of (11 seconds, 0 nanoseconds), ns-3 will compute the time difference between the time stamps and advance 1 second to an internal ns-3 simulation time of 6 seconds.